gauravchopracg/gauravchopracg.github.io/_posts/2018-01-21-advanced-shaow-map.md

 However, in PCF we have to apply a convolution kernel per fragment in the shadow pass, which could be expensive if the kernel size is very large.
 Then someone asks the question: can we pre-compute the convolution in the depth pass, and only sample from one texel in the shadow pass?
 One of the benefits is that, if the light doesn't move, in other words, the pre-computed depth map doesn't change, the shadow pass could be much rendered much faster.

-Actually, to sample $z_o$ from a window, we may not need all the values from it; some statistics about the window might be good enough.
-In [Variance Shadow Map](http://www.punkuser.net/vsm/vsm_paper.pdf), the author proposes to collect the first two moments per window in the depth pass, and model the visibility as
+Actually, to sample $z_o$ from a window, we don't need all the values from it; some statistics about the window might be good enough.
+In [Variance Shadow Maps](http://www.punkuser.net/vsm/vsm_paper.pdf), the author proposes to collect the first two moments per window in the depth pass, and model the visibility as

 $$
 V(z_o, z_f) = P(z_o \ge z_f) \le \frac{\sigma^2}{\sigma^2 + (z_f - \mu)^2}